 Fast forward another month.
 This time, Facebook deleted my entire account, without warning.
 I woke up one morning and it was all gone.
 I lost the Breastfeeding Basics page, which if I do say so myself, was awesome.
 I had thousands of likes, and really enjoyed connecting with the moms who ‘liked’ my page.
 I not only lost my Breastfeeding Basics page, but my personal account as well with all my friends and family contacts, and all my photo albums.
 I also lost my animal rescue page.

 Facebook has the power to delete any picture or comment that someone finds offensive, and they don’t have to tell you why.
 They don’t have a customer service department, and don’t give a damn about giving you the opportunity to defend yourself or politely request that they consider restoring your account.
 They are judge, jury, and executioner all in one.
 At least now they tell you what picture they found obscene, or that someone objected to for whatever reason.
-For example, someone on my animal recue page reported this puppy picture and my account was blocked because of it.
+For example, for absolutely no reason, Facebook blocked my account because of this puppy picture on my animal rescue page.
+I’ve looked and looked, but still don’t see any nipples, even puppy ones.

 REALLY, Facebook?
 Instead of picking on pages with babies and puppies, why don’t you pick on somebody doing really bad stuff, like, hmm…maybe the pages with hard core porn, links to sex sites, and pages that encourage cruelty, sadism, hate, and bigotry?
 And believe me, regardless of what they says about their Terms of Service, there is plenty of that stuff out there, and it’s easy to find.
-For example, this photo is fine…
+For example, this image is fine…